manhtrannnnnn/Single-Mips-Processor/README.md

 - **Single-Cycle Design**: Executes each instruction in a single clock cycle.
 - **Instruction Set**: Supports key MIPS instructions like `add`, `sub`, `and`, `or`, `slt`, `lw`, `sw`, `beq`, `j`, and others.
-- **Modular Design**: The processor is designed in a modular fashion with distinct module: controller, datapath, instruction memory and data memory
+- **Modular Design**: The processor is designed in a modular fashion with distinct modules: controller, datapath, instruction memory and data memory.
 - **Verilog Implementation**: The processor is described using Verilog HDL, making it synthesizable for FPGA implementation.

 ## Interface Overview